-A cardioid microphone is usually the go-to choice for Twitch, Mixer, and YouTube streamers, because it delivers a rich sound derived directly from the front of the mic, minimizing background noise and ambient sounds.
+A cardioid microphone is usually the go-to choice for Twitch, Mixer, and YouTube streamers because it delivers a rich sound derived directly from the front of the mic, minimizing background noise and ambient sounds.
 Although some unwanted sounds, such as the clacking of mechanical keyboards, may still seep through, the best streaming microphones are able to filter out the majority of the background noise you don’t want in your recording.

 Price and Value

-As lovely as they are, not everyone can afford a professional gaming microphone.
-Nor do most people really need one unless they are a professional streamer.
+As lovely as they are, not everyone can afford a professional gaming microphone, nor do most people really need one unless they are a professional streamer.
 Mics can cost anywhere from ten bucks to several hundred dollars, and you don’t always get what you pay for.
-A small cheap usb microphone is obviously not going to reproduce voice on the level of a studio quality microphone, but the idea here is to determine what gives the best bang for your buck, all things considered.
+A small cheap USB microphone is obviously not going to reproduce voice on the level of a studio quality microphone, but the idea here is to determine what gives the best bang for your buck, all things considered.

 Type and Form Factor

 Gaming microphones come in various shapes and sizes.
 When searching for the best gaming microphone, one of the first considerations is whether you need a dynamic or condenser microphone.
-The latter usually gives a warmer sound, but requires a quiet working space with little to no background noise.
+The latter usually gives a warmer sound but requires a quiet working space with little to no background noise.
 There’s also the matter of whether you need a USB or XLR connection - the former being easier to use (no extra hardware or phantom power needed), the latter providing superior sound quality and reliability.
 Finally, the size itself and aesthetics are a consideration for many streamers.

 Build Quality and Versatility

 We gamers are a fickle lot.
-Everyone has a different gaming chair, and most people have different requirements and preferences when it comes to microphone placement.
-For a device to be considered the best mic for gaming it has to sound good in a variety of scenarios.
+Everyone has a different gaming desk, and most people have different requirements and preferences when it comes to microphone placement.
+For a device to be considered the best mic for gaming, it has to sound good in a variety of scenarios.
 It needs to be adaptable to your surroundings and usage scenarios.
 This is why most gaming mics tend to feature several switchable polar patterns and have good sensitivity.

-Another important thing to consider is how well-built the microphone is – What materials are used?
+Another important thing to consider is how well-built the microphone is.
+What materials are used?
 How durable is the device?

-The final category in our review methodology takes into consideration whether the microphones reviewed come with any additional features or benefits, such as a mic stand/tripod, zero-latency monitoring or on-mic volume controls.
-While a rich feature set by itself does not make for a good microphone for streaming or gaming, more often than not extra accessories can make a mic perform better under a wider variety of usage conditions.
+The final category in our review methodology takes into consideration whether the microphones reviewed come with any additional features or benefits, such as a mic stand/tripod, zero-latency monitoring, or on-mic volume controls.
+While a rich feature set by itself does not make for a good microphone for streaming or gaming, more often than not, extra accessories can make a mic perform better under a wider variety of usage conditions.

-Yes, it most absolutely is.
+Yes.
 Most gaming mics tend to be condensers, as they tend to have a crisper sound.
 That being said, a dynamic mic is an even better option if you want to minimize background noise and filter out unwanted ambient sounds.